how-to-password-protect-your-wordpress-site

 SeedProd is a landing page builder plugin that can not only build beautiful websites but can also be used to hide your pages and site from the world.

-SeedProd Pro has an Access Controls feature that lets you do a lot of great things to help protect your WordPress website from the public, and show it to who you want to.
-You can do all kinds of things like excluding or including specific pages, allowing specific IP addresses, and more:
+SeedProd Pro has an Access Controls feature that lets you do a lot of great things to help protect your WordPress website from the public and show it to those you want to.

 access controls with seedprod pro